CamilaRivera/scheduler/README.md

 ## Getting Started
-1) Fork this repository, then clone your fork of this repository.
+1) Clone this repository to your local machine.
 2) Install dependencies with npm install.
 3) Run the [Custom API Server](https://github.com/lighthouse-labs/scheduler-api)
 4) Run the Webpack Development Server with npm start.
 The app will be served at http://localhost:8000/